Chemotherapy for Ovarian Cancer

 Taxanes, such as Taxol (paclitaxel) and Taxotere (docetaxel).
 These prevent cells from dividing.
 This class of drugs is used in combination with cisplatin or carboplatin.

 Anthracyclines, such as Adriamycin (doxorubicin) and Doxil (liposomal doxorubicin).
 These are drugs often used if cancer recurs, or comes back.

 The side effects of chemotherapy depend�on which drugs are given and at what dose.
-You may or may not experience a particular side effect, depending on your overall health and other medications you may be taking.�Your doctor may give you instructions or medicines that can prevent or help control these side effects.
-The drugs mainly affect any cells that divide rapidly (including cancerous cells and cells in certain normal tissues):
+You may or may not experience a particular side effect, depending on your overall health and other medications you may be taking.�Your doctor may give you instructions or medicines that can prevent or help control these side effects:

 Blood cells.�When drugs affect your blood cells, you are more likely to get infections, bruise or bleed easily, and feel very weak and tired.
 Your doctor or nurse will check blood counts and suggest medicines that can help your body make new blood cells and recover sooner.
 They may also reduce your dose or postpone a treatment if your blood counts become�too low.

 Cells in hair roots.�Some drugs can cause hair loss.
 Your hair will grow back, but it may be somewhat different in color and texture.

 Cells in the digestive tract.�Certain drugs can cause poor appetite, nausea and vomiting, diarrhea, or mouth and lip sores.
 Please tell your health care team if you experience these problems.